FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

   - Navigation between States
   - Switching to Filter Conferences State
   - Switching to Filter Conferences State and back to Home

+This unit tests where implemented in this [pull request](https://github.com/FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/pull/40).

 There are still many tests that can be tested in the future.
 The planned features to be tested are the following: